 we give absolute equality to every pregnancy option: parenting, abortion and adoption.
 Our complete focus is on personal choice.

-we provide a safe place for pregnant women and couples to make their choice.
+we provide a safe place for pregnant individuals and couples to make their choice.

 we do not practice coercion.